-- ✓ Our senior executives have a high percentage of variable ("at risk") pay. - ✓ Long-term incentive compensation for our senior executives is delivered in stock options and PSUs, the value of which depends on stock price appreciation or achievement of specific Company financial objectives and the Company's relative TSR versus S&P 500® constituents. - ✓ We generally mitigate the potential dilutive effect of equity-based awards through our share repurchase program. - Our Compensation Committee has engaged an independent compensation consultant.
+- ✓ Our senior executives have a high percentage of variable ("at risk") pay.
+In 2023, at-risk pay represented approximately 92% of our CEO's total direct compensation and approximately 83% of our other NEOs' target direct compensation. - ✓ Long-term incentive compensation for our senior executives is delivered in stock options and PSU awards, the value of which depends on stock price appreciation or achievement of specific Company financial objectives and the Company's relative TSR versus S&P 500® constituents. - ✓ We generally mitigate the potential dilutive effect of equity-based awards through our share repurchase program. - √ The Compensation Committee has engaged an independent compensation consultant.